DesignSafe-CI/DS_Use_Case_template/docs/arduino/usecase_quoFEM.md

 To connect SimCenter applications and Jupyter notebooks in DesignSafe, it's essential to ensure that all required tools are accessible from both frameworks.
 SimCenter vision is well-aligned with this concept and offers all of the necessary functionality through backend applications installed in DesignSafe that can be accessed via Tapis apps.
 Additionally, all SimCenter workflows are stored in JSON files that represent all steps in a workflow.
 This file is readily accesible using any JSON parser.

-In quoFEM, the workflow data is stored in a tmp.SimCenter folder that can be accessed from the quoFEM gui, sent to an HPC, or accessed from a notebook.
+In quoFEM, the workflow data is stored in a tmp.SimCenter folder that can be accessed from the quoFEM desktop, sent to an HPC, or accessed from a notebook.
 For the examples presented in this document, this information is sufficient to run all the  cases.

 In order to facilitate each notebook discussion, it is helpful to first identify common aspects that are present in all of them.
 These include: